strwise/documentation/docs/administration/accounts.md

 Account details can be performed by GET request to the `/accounts/{account_id}` endpoint.
 Please check the API reference for more information.

 ### Accounts Users

+Customer owner can invite users to the account.
+The invited user will receive an email with a link to create an account and set a password.
+The invited user will be able to access the account and perform actions according to the permissions defined for the user.

+System administrators with right permissions can add users to accounts.
+Different from customer owner, system administrators don't invite users to the account, but add existing users to the account.
+The invited user will be able to access the account and perform actions according to the permissions defined.
+If user do not exist, the system administrator will need to create the user first.

 ### Editing an Account